gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 loses to the outrageous claim
 that confirms and amplifies what you already feel.

-Every platform algorithm, optimized for engagement, is therefore optimized for outrage — not by design, but by consequence.
+Every platform algorithm optimized for engagement is therefore optimized for outrage.
+Not by design, but by consequence.

 ---